Student Loan Alternatives Compared.

 Save Big by Starting at a Community College

-Before enrolling, talk to an academic advisor at your local community college to confirm which credits will transfer and which four-year schools participate in their transfer programs.
+Before enrolling, talk with an academic advisor at your local community college and confirm:

 Earn College Credit Through CLEP Exams (And Save Hundreds)

-Bonus: CLEP exams are free for active-duty military service members, thanks to funding through DANTES.
+Bonus: CLEP exams are often free for eligible active-duty military service members through DANTES-funded programs.

 Federal Work-Study: Earn Money While You’re in School

-Work-study jobs must pay at least the federal minimum wage, though many pay more depending on the type of work and your experience level.
-Unlike regular part-time jobs, work-study earnings typically don’t count against your financial aid eligibility in future FAFSA calculations.
+Work-study jobs must pay at least the federal minimum wage, but many positions pay more depending on the role and your skills.

 Join AmeriCorps